Fourqui/tv/README.md

 If you were directly linking to them, all you have to do is replace this string -> '.../countries/united-states/vod/' with this one -> '.../misc/vod/'

 ## Resize and optimize
 I've started the work on resizing all the logos down to 512px and optimizing them.
 This will make them quicker to load and has a smaller filesize.
 All new logos I upload will be 512px.
-You can find the older bigger version of each logo in its history or contact me if you prefer a specific logo to be larger.
+You can find the older bigger version of each logo in each files history or contact me if you prefer a specific logo to be larger.

 Important note: Most of my logos only work on dark background!
 Most tv apps and guides have a dark user interface.
 <img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/logoset_demo-2.jpg" width="100%">

 ## About the project
 The logos are adjusted to work on a dark background.
 Some of them are not suitable for light backgrounds.
-Since the Git interface is white you might think the logo is not loading but it is, just copy the **RAW** link by clicking the download button and use that URL <a href="https://github.com/Tapiosinn/tv-logos/blob/master/how-to.md">CLICK HERE for logo url help-guide.</a> I recommend getting a browser extension that changes Git to dark.
+Since the Git interface is white you might think the logo is not loading but it is, just copy the **RAW** link by clicking the download button and use that URL <a href="https://github.com/Tapiosinn/tv-logos/blob/master/how-to.md">CLICK HERE for logo url help-guide.</a> I recommend getting a browser extension that changes Git to dark. ***Update: Git has now implemented dark mode.***

 Get GitHub Dark Theme for <a href="https://chrome.google.com/webstore/detail/github-dark-theme/odkdlljoangmamjilkamahebpkgpeacp">CHROME</a> or <a href="https://addons.mozilla.org/en-US/firefox/addon/github-dark-theme/">FIREFOX</a>

-*Update, june 26th 2020.*
-I'm close to 3000 logos!
-I've started adding logos from non-english speaking countries.

 Here's a preview of some of the logos on a dark background(not a real software):
 <img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/contrastDemo2.jpg" width="100%">